What Is Data Diddling and How Can You Prevent It?

 Defining Data Diddling

-Data diddling refers to altering or manipulating data, often to deceive others.
+Data diddling is a cybercrime refers to altering or manipulating data before or during its entry into a computer system.
 This cybercrime can lead to conclusions or decisions based on false information that is difficult to detect.

 Diddling activities differ primarily in method and intent from other cybercrimes: